How Does LendingTree Get Paid?

 Is the Ink Business Preferred® Credit Card right for you?

 For a reasonable $95 annual fee, the Ink Business Preferred® Credit Card is an excellent small business credit card.
-The card offers a hefty sign-up bonus and valuable rewards — which can help offset the cost of your business expenses.
+The card offers a large sign-up bonus and valuable rewards — which can help offset the cost of your business expenses.

-But if you prefer a $0-annual-fee card that offers cash back at office supply stores, gas stations, restaurants and more, the Ink Business Cash® Credit Card may be a better choice.
+But if you prefer a $0-annual-fee credit card that offers cash back at office supply stores, gas stations, restaurants and more, the Ink Business Cash® Credit Card may be a better choice.
 Plus, since this card offers a long intro APR on purchases, it would be helpful if you plan to carry a balance on your card from month to month.

 apply-now-icon Apply Now